 While consumers are not required to meet any pre-determined criteria (such as an abstinence timeframe) to participate in BHS, they must demonstrate a commitment to the recovery process.
-Consumers experiencing withdrawal symptoms or with moderate-to-severe substance use will be assessed for their readiness to participate in WTC programs and may receive a referral for treatment.
+Consumers experiencing withdrawal symptoms or with moderate-to-severe substance use will be assessed for their readiness to participate in DORS programs and may receive a referral for treatment.

 Behavioral Health Services Include: